fbpx

 Rubber roofs (EPDM roofs)

-• Popular in residential applications.
-These flat roof systems contain one layer of rubber or a rubber-type material that is applied without heat.
-Adhesive metal straps or gravel are used to secure the rubber-roof systems.
-On the plus side: rubber is waterproof and is relatively easy to install.
-Drawbacks include potential leakage at the seams or from product shrinkage.
+Popular in residential applications, these flat roof systems contain one layer of rubber or a rubber-type material applied without heat.
+Adhesive metal straps or gravel secure the rubber roof systems, which are waterproof and relatively easy to install.

 Flat roofing finished product.

-• One of the fastest-growing and most popular flat roof systems in commercial and residential applications are modified bitumen systems (MBS).
-An MBS uses a special combination of coated basemat layers to seal the roof instead of applying a hot liquid adhesive to uncoated basemat.
-MBS flat roof systems have a reduced installation time when compared to BUR systems.
-This can be a cost-savings benefit.
-An MBS roof can be sealant-treated after the warranty period, extending roof life for up to 30 total years of use.
+One of the fastest-growing and most popular flat roof systems in commercial and residential applications is modified bitumen systems (MBS).
+An MBS roof uses a particular combination of coated basement layers to seal the roof instead of applying a hot liquid adhesive to an uncoated basement.

-Torch-down systems use a special combination of layers to torch-seal the bituminous product layers with the help of specially designed substrates.
+• Torch-down systems use a particular combination of layers to torch-seal the bituminous product with specially designed substrates.

-A self-adhering system (SAS) is similar to a conventional MBS.
-The SAS uses coated bitumen basemat to provide a waterproof seal on flat and low-sloping roofs.
+• Self-adhering systems use coated bitumen basemat to provide a waterproof seal on flat and low-sloping roofs.
 This product is ideal when a torch cannot be used.
-Add-on porches or garage roofs that intersect with wood or vinyl siding are common places where you’ll see an SAS flat roof system.

 Looking for a contractor who can tackle the unique needs of a flat roof system?
-Long Roofing fits the bill.
+Look no further than Long Homes.
+Our expert roofers can help you choose and design the best flat roof for your home.

 Interested in Long Home Products?